spietrek/spietrek.github.io/_posts/2017-11-22-Styled--Components.md

 # Overview

-styled-components was created by [Max Stoiber](https://twitter.com/mxstbr) and [Glen Maddern](https://twitter.com/glenmaddern) as a successor to CSS Modules and a new way of writing dynamic CSS for the "CSS folk". style-components currently has more than 150 contributors and 11.5K stars on [Github](https://github.com/styled-components/styled-components). styled-components makes components the fundamental way to build a styled user interfaces. styled-components avoids potential collisions by scoping styles to the component.
+styled-components was created by [Max Stoiber](https://twitter.com/mxstbr) and [Glen Maddern](https://twitter.com/glenmaddern) as a successor to CSS Modules and a new way of writing dynamic CSS for the "CSS folk." style-components currently has more than 150 contributors and 11.5K stars on [Github](https://github.com/styled-components/styled-components). styled-components makes components the fundamental way to build a styled user interface. styled-components avoids potential collisions by scoping styles to the component.
 This approach builds a bridge between best practices that have been applied for years  —  like BEM — and components.

 styled-components are created by defining components using the ES6 template literal notation.
 CSS properties can be added to the component as needed, just like you would do normally using CSS. styled-components is just CSS, so it supports media queries, pseudo-selectors, and nesting.
 These small components can be easily reused and tested.
 When the JavaScript code is parsed, styled-components will generate unique class names, and inject the CSS into the DOM.